 Of course, this use of Antabuse (disulfiram) and naltrexone constitute off label uses of the medications.
 However, there is some support for their use this way in the literature as well as anecdotal reports.

 Cocaine HCl is used primarily by insufflation (snorting) and by injection.
 Methamphetamine is used by insufflation (snorting) and by injection also.
 Both are also smoked in their base form as Crack (cocaine) and Ice (methamphetamine).
-Additionally the mechanism of action of cocaine and amphetamines is similar as well as the sensations they produce.
-Therefore, this medication combination, found useful in the treatment of patients with a cocaine problem, may also be useful in the treatment patients with a methamphetamine problem.
+Additionally, the mechanism of action of cocaine and amphetamines is similar as well as the sensations they produce.
+Therefore, this medication combination found useful in the treatment of patients with a cocaine problem, may also be useful in the treatment patients with a methamphetamine problem.

 There seems to be a biological basis and there is currently no other medical treatment for cocaine abuse or methamphetamine abuse.
 Both medications have a wide therapeutic index when used as prescribed.
-A trial of this medical combination in these scenarios, cocaine or methamphetamine abuse, seems justified based upon the literature, the relative safety of the mnedications, our understanding of the similar biology of of these drugs of abuse, and anecdotal reports.
+A trial of this medical combination in these scenarios, cocaine or methamphetamine abuse, seems justified based upon the literature, the relative safety of the medications, our understanding of the similar biology of these drugs of abuse, and anecdotal reports.